altocodenl/tagaway/readme.md

    3. `change State.query`: if the path to the change is just `State` object (which only happens during initialization or logout), we ignore it. if the change is not to `State.query.recentlyTagged`, we directly set `State.nPivs` to 20 (we don't do it through an event because we want to avoid that call also invoking `query pivs`).
 We then invokes `query pivs true`.
    4. `change State.selected`: adds & removes classes from `#pics`, adds & removes `selected` class from pivs in `views.grid` (this is done here for performance purposes, instead of making `views.grid` redraw itself when the `State.selected` changes)  and optionally removes `State.untag`.
 If there are no more pivs selected and `State.query.recentlyTagged` is set, we `rem` it and invoke `snackbar`.
    5. `change State.untag`: adds & removes classes from `#pics`; if `State.selected` is empty, it will only remove classes, not add them.
    6. `query pivs`:  if `State.query` is not set, does nothing.
 If `State.querying` is true, does nothing; otherwise it sets it `State.querying` to `true`; if `State.queryRefresh` is set, it removes it and invokes `clearTimeout` on it; invokes `post query`, using `State.query` and `State.nPivs + 100` (the reason for the `+ 100` is that we hold the metadata of up to 100 pivs more than we display to increase the responsiveness of the scroll).
 Once the query is done, it sets again `State.querying` to `false` and invokes `query tags`.
 It also sets `Data.pendingConversions` to `true|false`, depending if the returned list of pivs contains a non-mp4 video currently being converted.
 If `State.nPivs` is set to 20, it scrolls the view back to the top.
 If it receives a truthy first argument (`updateSelected`), it updates `State.selected`.
+If the query contains a year tag, a second query equal to the current query minus the month tags will be performed to the server and the returned `queryTags` will be set in `Data.monthTags` (just the tags, not the number of pivs for each); if there's no year tag on the query, it will remove `Data.monthTags`.
 It sets `Data.pivs` and `Data.pivTotal` (and optionally `State.open` if it's already present) after invoking `post query`.
 If `body.refreshQuery` is set to true, it will set `State.querying` to a timeout that invokes `query pivs` after 1500ms.
 Also sets `Data.queryTags`.
 If `State.open` is not present, it will also invoke `fill screen`.
    7. `click piv id k ev`: depends on `State.lastClick` and `State.selected`.
 If it registers a double click on a piv, it removes `State.selected.PIVID` and sets `State.open`.
 Otherwise, it will change the selection status of the piv itself; if `shift` is pressed (judging by reading the `shiftKey` of `ev` and the previous click was done on a piv still displayed, it will perform multiple selection.
    8. `key down|up`: if `keyCode` is 13 and `#newTag` is focused, invoke `tag pics`; if `keyCode` is 13 and `#uploadTag` is focused, invoke `upload tag`; if the path is `down` and keycode is either 46 (delete) or 8 (backspace) and there are selected pivs, it invokes `delete pivs`.
    9. `toggle tag`: if `State.querying` is `true`, it will do nothing.
 Otherwise, if tag is in `State.query.tags`, it removes it; otherwise, it adds it.
 If the tag removed is `'untagged'` and `State.query.recentlyTagged` is defined, we remove it.
 If the tag is added and it is an user tag, we invoke `rem State.filter`.
+If the tag removed is a year tag, all month tags will also be removed.
+If the tag added is a month tag, all other month tags will be removed.
    10. `select all`: Invokes `post query` using `State.query` and setting `body.idsOnly` to `true`.
 Sets `State.selected` using the body returned by the query.
    11. `query tags`: invokes `get tags` and sets `Data.tags`.
 It checks whether any of the tags in `State.query.tags` no longer exists and removes them from there.
    12. `tag pivs`: invokes `post tag`, using `State.selected`.
 If tagging (and not untagging) and `'untagged'` is in `State.query.tags`, it adds items to `State.query.recentlyTagged`, but not if they are alread there.
 In case the query is successful it invokes `query pivs`.
 Also invokes `snackbar`.
 A special case if the query is successful and we're untagging all the pivs that match the query: in that case, we only remove the tag from `State.query.tags` and not do anything else, since that invocation will in turn invoke `query pivs` and `query tags`.